Census Bureau announces new ‘target date’ of Oct. 5 to finish 2020 Census count

 Koh’s preliminary injunction had blocked the bureau from stopping on the earlier date.
 In her ruling, she agreed with the National Urban League and a group of counties, cities, advocacy groups and individuals that had brought the suit, saying a truncated schedule would irreparably harm communities that might be undercounted.
 The government on Friday filed a notice that it would appeal Koh’s order to the U.S. Court of Appeals for the 9th Circuit.

 At the hearing Monday, Koh ordered government lawyers to produce by 1 p.m.
 Eastern time on Tuesday documents related to the decision to set Oct.
-5 as a target date for wrapping up self-response and field enumerations.
+5 as a target date for wrapping up self-

+response and field enumerations.
 A hearing is scheduled for Tuesday at 6 p.m.
 Eastern.

 Data from the decennial census is used to determine $1.5 trillion a year in federal funding, and for congressional apportionment and state redistricting.